 At Steadfast Life, we are committed to protecting your privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
 This Policy describes our current policies and practices in relation to the collection, handling, use and disclosure of personal information.
 It also deals with how you can complain about a breach of the privacy laws, how you can access the personal information we hold about you and how to have that information corrected.

-We collect the information necessary for us to provide you with the services you have requested, that is, to arrange insurance on your behalf and to manage claims on those products.
+We collect and hold the personal information necessary for us to provide you with the services you have requested, that is, to advise you on and arrange insurance on your behalf and to manage insurance claims.

-We will ask you for the information we need to advise you about your insurance needs and management of your risks.
-Examples of when we will obtain information from you are during the Fact Find process to ascertain your insurance needs, when you complete your insurance application or when you complete supplementary medical or financial questionnaires.
-This can include a broad range of information ranging from your name, address, contact details and age to other information about your personal affairs including information about your assets, financial situation, health and wellbeing.
+We will ask you for the personal information we need to advise you about your insurance needs and management of your risks.
+This is likely to occur when you enquire about our services, during our Fact Find process, when you complete your insurance application and when you complete supplementary medical or financial questionnaires.
+We will collect a broad range of personal information ranging from your name, address, contact details and age to other information about your personal affairs including information about your assets, financial situation, health and well-being.

 What about sensitive information?